Bochum: Bus, tram, underground

 Local service is supplied mainly by BOGESTRA, a joint venture handling transportation between the cities of Bochum and Gelsenkirchen.
 The Bochum Stadtbahn is a single underground line connecting the University of Bochum to Herne, and the Bochum/Gelsenkirchen tramway network is made up of several lines, partially underground, connecting to Gelsenkirchen, Hattingen and Witten.
 Public transport in the city is priced according to the fare system of the VRR transport association.

 Waterways

 As one of the few Ruhr area cities, Bochum is not directly connected with the German waterway net; the closest link is in the more northern located Herne at the Rhine-Herne Canal.
 In the south the border of Bochum is marked by the Ruhr.
 Up to the first half of the 19th century it was one of the most-travelled rivers in Europe and was mainly used for coal departure.
 Aside from cruise ships, it is no longer used for commercial navigation.

 Air

 The closest airports are Essen/Mülheim Airport (27 km), Dortmund Airport (31 km) and Düsseldorf Airport (47 km).
 To reach the airport in Düsseldorf, there are ICE, InterCity, RE and S railway lines.
-Other reachable airports are the Cologne Bonn Airport, the Weeze Airport, the Münster Osnabrück International Airport and the Paderborn Lippstadt Airport.
+Other reachable airports are the Cologne Bonn Airport, the Weeze Airport, the Münster International Airport and the Paderborn Lippstadt Airport.